 Lying on the assumption that discourses critically analysed will be produced in a context of moral panic, special attention will be payed to the use of fear, the manipulation of emotions and the generation of high concern and hostility against terrorism.
 In this view, it will be of crucial importance to observe the construction - or not - of enemies, the designation of folk devils.
-This identification does not have to be precise, folk devils can either be terrorists,
+This identification does not have to be precise, folk devils can either be terrorists, extremist Muslims or even Muslims and perceived Muslims.
+Moreover, following one of the most important discursive foundations of the "Islamic Terrorism" narrative, it will be necessary to examine whether the assumption that "violence - and by implication, terrorism - is inherent to Islam89" is made, notably through the frequently expressed belief that "terrorism is directly linked to [...] extremist and fundamentalist forms of Islam90."

-Moufahim, Humphreys, Mitussis and Fitchett, 2007, p 543.
+86 Moufahim et al., 2007, p.
+543.